Salerno: Sights

+Salerno’s center is filled with narrow alleys, baroque churches, artisan shops, and traditional eateries.

 Economy

 The economy of Salerno is mainly based on services and tourism, as most of the city's manufacturing base did not survive the economic crisis of the 1970s.
 The remaining ones are connected to pottery and food production and treatment.

 The Port of Salerno is one of the most active of the Tyrrhenian Sea.
 It handles about 10 million tons of cargo per year, 60% of which is made up by containers.

 Transport

 Salerno is connected to the A2, Autostrada A3 and Autostrada A30 motorways.

 Salerno station is the main railway station of the city.
 It is connected to the high-speed railway network via the Milan-Salerno corridor.
 The main bus stop of Salerno is also at the train station, with both CSTP buses and SITA buses.

 A metro light rail line connects the train station with Stadio Arechi, with seven intermediate stops.

 A new Maritime Terminal Station, designed by Zaha Hadid Architects, was completed in 2016 and was opened for the 2017 cruise season.
 Salerno features three marinas: Manfredi Pier, Masuccio Salernitano, and Marina di Arechi (opened in 2015).
 The commercial port of Manfredi is connected with the Amalfi coast and the islands of Gulf of Naples.

 Salerno Airport is located in the neighboring towns of Pontecagnano Faiano and Bellizzi.
 However, the airport provide direct routes to some European destinations.
 Naples International Airport is also close by which offer more domestic and international destinations.
 It is located 68 km north west of Salerno.